Arkansas judge seen at anti-execution rally faces sanction

 Jun.
 08, 2018

 LITTLE ROCK, Ark.
-(AP) — A judicial disciplinary panel has charged an Arkansas judge with ethics violations lying on a cot outside the governor's mansion during an anti-death penalty demonstration the same day he blocked the state from using a lethal injection drug.
+(AP) — A judicial disciplinary panel has charged an Arkansas judge with ethics violations for lying on a cot outside the governor's mansion during an anti-death penalty demonstration the same day he blocked the state from using a lethal injection drug.

 A three-member panel of the Arkansas Judicial Discipline and Disability Commission on Friday formally charged Pulaski County Circuit Judge Wendell Griffen, who was photographed on the a cot wearing an anti-death penalty button and surrounded by people holding signs opposing executions.
 Griffen earlier that day blocked Arkansas from using an execution drug over claims the company had been misled by officials.